Coronavirus Information and Resources for our Community

 Now that testing is more readily available, we are able to expand testing in our community.
 Buncombe County has created a symptom checker to help you determine if you should be tested for active infection.
 Follow this link to the COVID-19 self-checker and if testing is recommended, then contact your medical provider to determine the best type of test for you.

-If you believe you have already recovered from COVID-19 and would like to get antibody testing, please reach out to your provider.
-We are able to order antibody testing now through Labcorp.
+If you believe you have already recovered from COVID-19 and would like to get antibody testing, please reach out to your provider through the patient portal or contact our clinic at 828.575.9600.
+We are able to offer antibody testing from ABBOTT provided through Labcorp.

 How can I prioritize health and develop healthy routines?